yruellan/Physic_Spring/README.md

 ## Install

-This simulation use Processing.
+This simulation uses Processing.
 You can download the Processing application [here](https://processing.org/download) to run my simulation.

+You can clic somewhere to grab the nearest pacticle.
+Another clic will ungrab the particle.
+When you press a key, the selected pacticle will be lock or unlock.

+The color of a spring indicate the force it experiences. red : extende, gray : stable, blue : compressed.

 ## Simulation